On exact overlaps of integrable matrix product states: inhomogeneities, twists and dressing formulas: Integrable Boundary states and Twisted Yangians

 where

 Using the relation~(\ref{evhom}), the explicit form of the $K$-matrix can easily be written down.
-We have listed it together with related quantities relevant for the present section in appendix~\ref{K-matrices}.
+We have listed it together with related quantities of relevance for the present section in appendix~\ref{K-matrices}.

-The corresponding boundary state can be obtained using the fusion procedure (the sketch of the fusion is shown in figure \ref{fig:fusion}).
-If the quantum space were the defining representation then the boundary state would be constructed from the two-site operators $\psi^{(0)}_{i,j}(u)=\mathbf{K}_{5-j,i}(u)$.
+The corresponding boundary state can be obtained using the fusion procedure sketched in figure \ref{fig:fusion}.
+If the quantum space were the defining representation the boundary state would be constructed from the two-site operators $\psi^{(0)}_{i,j}(u)=\mathbf{K}_{5-j,i}(u)$.
 The fused two-site operator is